ChenliangEdward/learn-html/forms/README.md

 ## Questions for you to answer
-1. What is the purpose of the _action_ attribute in the _form_ tag?
+1. What is the purpose of the _action_ attribute in the _form_ tag? specifies the URL to which the form's data is sent when the form is submitted.
 2. What is the purpose of the _method_ attribute in the _form_ tag?
+The method attribute determines how data is sent to the server.
+The two most common methods are GET and POST.
 3. What is the purpose of the _name_ attribute in the _input_ tag?

 4. What is the purpose of the _type_ attrbute in the _input_ tag?
 5. What is the purpose of the _label_ tag?
 6. What is the purpose of the _required_ attribute?